 Interest rate hikes on existing balances are allowed only under limited conditions, such as when a 0% APR promotional rate ends.

-The issuer should clearly inform the borrower about the interest rate going up after the promotional period ends, and the length of this promotional period, before signing up the consumer for such a promotion.
-This increased rate also doesn’t apply to transactions that occurred prior to the beginning of the promotion.
+The issuer has to clearly inform the borrower about the interest rate going up after the promotional period ends, and about the length of this promotional period, before signing up the consumer for such a promotion.
+This increased rate also can’t apply to transactions that occurred prior to the beginning of the promotion.